bhaveshkumar80/bhaveshkumar80/README.md

-👋 Hi I'm  Bhavesh Kumar, a senior student in Computer Science and Engineering (CSE).
+👋 Hi I'm  Bhavesh Kumar, an undergraduate student in Computer Science and Engineering (CSE).

    My interests are aligned with Machine Learning and Deep Learning.
    I have good knowledge of Python3, Deep Learning, Machine Learning, NLP, MySql, Tableau, Power BI, Django, Flask.